Lipogenesis: Triglyceride synthesis

 Both the adipose tissue and the liver can synthesize triglycerides.
 Those produced by the liver are secreted from it in the form of very-low-density lipoproteins (VLDL).
 VLDL particles are secreted directly into blood, where they function to deliver the endogenously derived lipids to peripheral tissues.

+Enzymatically, the glycerol-3-phosphate pathway occurs in the endoplasmic reticulum where it is acylated by glycerol-3-phosphate acyltransferase (GPAT), 1-acylglycerol-3-phosphate acyltransferase (AGPAT), subsequently dephosphorylated by lipin, and finally converted by diacylglycerol acyltransferase (DGAT).

 Hormonal regulation

 Insulin is a peptide hormone that is critical for managing the body's metabolism.
 Insulin is released by the pancreas when blood sugar levels rise, and it has many effects that broadly promote the absorption and storage of sugars, including lipogenesis.

 Insulin stimulates lipogenesis primarily by activating two enzymatic pathways.
 Pyruvate dehydrogenase (PDH), converts pyruvate into acetyl-CoA.
 Acetyl-CoA carboxylase (ACC), converts acetyl-CoA produced by PDH into malonyl-CoA.
 Malonyl-CoA provides the two-carbon building blocks that are used to create larger fatty acids.

 Insulin stimulation of lipogenesis also occurs through the promotion of glucose uptake by adipose tissue.
 The increase in the uptake of glucose can occur through the use of glucose transporters directed to the plasma membrane or through the activation of lipogenic and glycolytic enzymes via covalent modification.
 The hormone has also been found to have long term effects on lipogenic gene expression.
 It is hypothesized that this effect occurs through the transcription factor SREBP-1, where the association of insulin and SREBP-1 lead to the gene expression of glucokinase.
 The interaction of glucose and lipogenic gene expression is assumed to be managed by the increasing concentration of an unknown glucose metabolite through the activity of glucokinase.

 Another hormone that may affect lipogenesis through the SREBP-1 pathway is leptin.
 It is involved in the process by limiting fat storage through inhibition of glucose intake and interfering with other adipose metabolic pathways.
 The inhibition of lipogenesis occurs through the down regulation of fatty acid and triglyceride gene expression.
 Through the promotion of fatty acid oxidation and lipogenesis inhibition, leptin was found to control the release of stored glucose from adipose tissues.

 Other hormones that prevent the stimulation of lipogenesis in adipose cells are growth hormones (GH).
 Growth hormones result in loss of fat but stimulate muscle gain.
 One proposed mechanism for how the hormone works is that growth hormones affects insulin signaling thereby decreasing insulin sensitivity and in turn down regulating fatty acid synthase expression.
 Another proposed mechanism suggests that growth hormones may phosphorylate with STAT5A and STAT5B, transcription factors that are a part of the Signal Transducer And Activator Of Transcription (STAT) family.

 There is also evidence suggesting that acylation stimulating protein (ASP) promotes the aggregation of triglycerides in adipose cells.
 This aggregation of triglycerides occurs through the increase in the synthesis of triglyceride production.